neoblades02/tpi-submit-bot/README.md

 **Endpoint:** `POST /trigger-bot-async`

-*Recommended for Coolify deployment and datasets like your 1,407 records*
+*Recommended for Coolify deployment and large datasets*

 **Payload Format:**
 The body must be a JSON array containing a single object with a `rows` key.
 The `rows` key must hold an array of client records with complete booking information.